israelopeters/rti-reviews-android/README.md

 Shows details of a posted review, including image, body text, number of likes, number of comments, and list of comments.

 ### Home + Review Screen Illustration
+Please watch the video in full-screen mode to see the full height at once.

 https://github.com/user-attachments/assets/db5f4049-5c38-46d1-ac9c-87712d09a36b